-Entry Criteria: ia: Year 10 Māori automatic entry and/or those who are able to demonstrate a real and committed ability to learn Te Reo Māori Entry will be at the discretion of the Teacher in Charge and will involve an interview - kanohi ki te kanohi AS No. Descriptor Level Ā-roto Internally Assessed Credits Ā-waho Externally Assessed Credits 91085 Whakarongo kia mōhio ki te reo o tōna ao The student understands spoken language from familiar contexts 1 6 91086 Kōrero kia whakamahi i te reo o tōna ao The student is able to speak on a topic from familiar contexts 1 6 91087 Pānui kia mōhio ki te reo o tōna ao The student understands written language from familiar contexts 1 6 91088 Tuhi i te reo o tōna ao The student is able to write on a topic from familiar contexts 1 6

-The Year 11 Course aims to improve students' ability in both written and spoken Māori.
+Te Reo Māori Entry Criteria: Year 10 Māori automatic entry and/or those who are able to demonstrate a real and committed ab Entry will be at the discretion of the Teacher in Charge and will involve an interview - kanohi ki te ka - Year 11 Торіс Descriptor Assessments 11MAO Spoken Language Whakarongo kia mōhio ki te reo o tōna ao The student understands spoken language from familiar contexts HOD: Mr Ben Christie Spoken Topic Kōrero kia whakamahi i te reo o tōna ao The student is able to speak on a topic from familiar contexts Assessments will be based on a Written Language Pānui kia mōhio ki te reo o tōna ao The student understands written language from familiar contexts combination of exams, tests, and practicals as appropriate for the course Written Topic Tuhi i te reo o tōna ao The student is able to write on a topic from familiar contexts You will learn: The Year 11 Course aims to improve students' ability in both written and spoken Māori.
 The basic grammatical structures of Year 10 are built on, in order to allow students to gain greater fluency in their speech and writing.
 By the end of this year students can converse with Te Reo Māori speakers in familiar social situations and cope with some less familiar ones.
 They can use basic Māori language patterns spontaneously.
 They show a willingness to experiment with new language and to read independently.